superkisa/obsidian/NLP/01. BoW, TF-iDF/QA.md

 **7. Question: In what type of NLP tasks is TF-IDF commonly applied?**

 - **Answer:** TF-IDF is commonly applied in tasks such as document classification, information retrieval, and text mining, where understanding the importance of words in documents is crucial.

+**4. Question: Discuss the impact of document length on TF-IDF scores.
+How does document length normalization mitigate this impact, and what are its limitations?**

+- **Answer:** Longer documents tend to have higher raw term frequencies, leading to higher TF-IDF scores.
+Document length normalization, such as dividing by the total number of words, mitigates this impact.
+However, it may not completely eliminate the bias, especially if document lengths vary significantly in the corpus.

+**5. Question: In what scenarios might TF-IDF fail to capture the relevance of a term in a document?
+Provide examples and explain the limitations of TF-IDF in these cases.**

+- **Answer:** TF-IDF may fail when terms have high frequency across the corpus or when they are present in short documents.
+For example, common words like "the" may get high scores.
+Additionally, TF-IDF may overlook the semantic similarity of terms, affecting its performance in capturing relevance.

+**6. Question: How can the concept of term weighting be extended beyond TF-IDF for improved information retrieval?
+Provide alternatives and explain their advantages and disadvantages.**

+- **Answer:** Alternatives include BM25, which adjusts for document length, and Okapi BM, which combines term frequency and document frequency.
+These models adapt term weighting for better information retrieval, considering factors like document length and term saturation.
+Each has its strengths and weaknesses, depending on the specific requirements.

 **1. Вопрос: Что такое модель Bag of Words (BoW), и как она представляет текст?**